icopy-site/awesome/docs/awesome/awesome-love2d.md

 *Blogs and tutorials*

 * [adnzzzzZ's](https://github.com/adnzzzzZ/blog) - A blog by [adnzzzzZ](https://github.com/adnzzzzZ) with articles about game development using LÖVE
-* [learn2love](https://rvagamejams.com/learn2love/) - Book for learning programming with Lua and LÖVE (https://github.com/love2d-community/awesome-love2d/blob/master/Version 11.0+)
+* [learn2love](https://rvagamejams.com/learn2love/) - Book for learning programming with Lua and LÖVE (Version 11.0+)
 * [Using Tiled Maps in LÖVE](http://lua.space/gamedev/using-tiled-maps-in-love) - An article about using maps created with Tiled in your LÖVE game
 * [Tutorial on making an Arkanoid-type game](https://github.com/noooway/love2d_arkanoid_tutorial/wiki) - A complete tutorial on how to make a breakout clone by nooowaay
-* [Simple Game Tutorials](https://simplegametutorials.github.io/) - Tutorials for making simple games with LÖVE (https://github.com/love2d-community/awesome-love2d/blob/master/Snake, Sokoban, Tetris, etc.)
+* [Simple Game Tutorials](https://simplegametutorials.github.io/) - Tutorials for making simple games with LÖVE (Snake, Sokoban, Tetris, etc.)
 * [How to LÖVE](http://sheepolution.com/learn/book/contents) - A book by Sheepolution teaching LÖVE from the ground up
-* [Introduction to Game Development](https://cs50.harvard.edu/games/2019/spring/) - Harvard College’s CS50 extension (https://github.com/love2d-community/awesome-love2d/blob/master/Spring 2018)
+* [Introduction to Game Development](https://cs50.harvard.edu/games/2019/spring/) - Harvard College’s CS50 extension (Spring 2018)

 ## IDEs
 *Integrated Development Environments and text editor plugins*